 Laura Henze, Interface Designer, works on all aspects of site design and front-end development.
 Laura holds an MPS from NYU's Interactive Telecommunications program and she has held a variety of positions in U/X design and development, from commercial institutions to nonprofits.
 Prior to joining NYU in late 2013, Laura held positions at CUNY and at Columbia's Center for Digital Research and Scholarship and taught courses at The College of Westchester.

-Carol Kassel, Manager of Digital Publication and Access, has been working on publishing, technology, and digital libraries for over 20 years.
+Carol Kassel, Senior Manager of Digital Library Infrastructure, has been working on publishing, technology, and digital libraries for over 20 years.
 She has been at NYU since 2012, leading a team of developers and project managers in building infrastructure and workflows to support the preservation and publication of scholarly digital materials.
 Prior to NYU, Carol spent 11 years at Columbia University, working on digital libraries and collaboration systems.

 David Millman, Director of Digital Library Technology Services, has been at NYU since 2008.
 He previously held several roles at Columbia University, most recently as Senior Director of Research, Teaching and Learning Technologies in the central IT unit.
 He was Managing Director of Technology for Columbia's distance learning initiative, Digital Knowledge Ventures, and was the technology director for EPIC, the Electronic Publishing Initiative at Columbia.
 Millman has developed and managed Internet-based services since the 1980's, including reference book databases, art museum collections and scholarly publications.